 All guests of the Inn at Silver Maple Farm may join us for a free breakfast, which is offered daily.
 Breakfast is served in the Dining Room and Library from 8:00 and 9:30, affording guests plenty of space and pleasant views of the grounds.
-The generous breakfast offerings can include fresh fruit, granola, English muffins, toast and jam, yogurt, hard-boiled eggs, homemade muffins, freshly ground coffee, tea, and fruit juices.
-The second course is always a surprise, but some house favorites are blueberry buttermilk pancakes, broccoli and cheddar, and mushroom and Swiss cheese quiches, baked french toast with wild blueberry sauce, and our signature Silver Maple Eggs frittata to name a few.
+The breakfast offerings typically include fresh fruit, granola cereal, English muffins, toast and jam, yogurt, hard-boiled eggs, muffins, raw almonds or walnuts, whole fruits, freshly ground coffee, tea, and fruit juices.
+The second course is always a surprise, but some house favorites are blueberry buttermilk pancakes, broccoli and cheddar, and mushroom and Swiss cheese quiches, and our signature Silver Maple Eggs frittata to name a few.
 In the afternoon, tea and snacks are available.

-All breakfast items are vegetarian. *Please note that while we offer a variety of foods to satisfy almost any dietary restrictions, we do not have the ability or capacity to prepare any special or made-to-order meals.
+All breakfast items are vegetarian and we do not offer any meats. **Please note that while we offer a variety of foods to satisfy almost any dietary restrictions, we do not have the ability or capacity to prepare any special or made-to-order meals.

 The water at the Inn at Silver Maple Farm is supplied by a drilled well on the property.
 It is not treated with chemicals or ultraviolet light, and is naturally free of chlorine and fluoride.
 In compliance with Department of Health regulations, our water is tested every month by an independent lab.
 We think it's the best water around and rejoice at our good fortune.
 You can leave the bottled water at home and enjoy the good stuff during your stay!